-Borax, or boric acid, is a popular ingredient in fungicides and can be a useful ally in your fight against mold.
-Boric acid is also biodegradable and less toxic than other substances used for the same purposes (23).
+Borax, or boric acid, is a popular ingredient for fungicides and can be a helpful ally in your fight against mold.
+Boric acid is biodegradable and less toxic than other substances used for the same purposes (16).

 One study showed that the alkaline substance could penetrate porous, mold-infested wood to kill and inhibit growth.
 Note, though, that it might not kill all existing mold spores.